skellis46/embodied-camera/embodied-camera-project-overview.md

 - create and share conversations with industry and disciplinary experts about our bodies and our smartphones
 - develop range of public facing (including non-traditional) research outputs
 - develop various writing practices (blog posting and traditional scholarship) that shares key (emergent) ideas and communicates research understandings
+- something about aesthetic, process-orientated (through creative practice), experiential and ethnographic

 ### methods